cs-chan/Deep-Plant/PlantStructNet/README.md

 * The codes are based on [tensorflow](https://www.tensorflow.org/)

 ## Dataset
-* The PlantClef2015 dataset used has 1000 plant species classes.
-Training and testing data comprises 91759 and 21446 images respectively.
+* The [PlantClef2015 dataset](http://www.imageclef.org/lifeclef/2015/plant) used has 1000 plant species classes.
+Training and testing data comprise 91759 and 21446 images respectively.

 * All the training and testing images are grouped into their respective observation ID (Tagged in PlantClef2015 dataset).
 Note that, plant images captured from a same plant are tagged with different mediaIDs but the same observation ID.